ToddlerDiffusion: Interactive Structured Image Generation with Cascaded Schr\"odinger Bridge

-\textbf{$1^{st}$ Stage: Abstract Structure.} This stage aims to generate abstract contours $\mathcal{S} \in \mathbb{R}^{H \times W \times 3}$ starting from just pure noise (unconditional generation) or a condition, e.g., label or text.
-One possible solution is to utilize the original diffusion formulation, Eq. \ref{eq_forward_process_ddpm} and Eq. \ref{eq_reverse_process_ddpm}.
-However, this is not aligned with the sketch nature, as shown in Figure \ref{fig_1st_forward_process}, case A. On the contrary, we formulate a unique formulation tailored for sketch generation.
-First, we replaced the Gaussian distribution with the Bernoulli distribution, as shown in case B Figure \ref{fig_1st_forward_process}, a discretized version of the Gaussian distribution.
-However, this is not optimized enough for the sparsity nature of the sketch, where less than 20\% of the sketch is white pixels.
-More specifically, we are starting from a pure noise distribution $\mathbf{x}_{T}$ and want to learn the inverse mapping $q\left(\mathbf{x}_{t-1} \mid \mathbf{x}_t\right)$ to be able to sample real data $\mathbf{x}_{0}$.
-The issue is located in the vast gap between the two domains: $\mathbf{x}_{T}$ and $\mathbf{x}_{0}$.
+\textbf{Unconditional Module: $1^{st}$ Stage (Sketch).} This stage aims to generate abstract contours $x^{s}_0 \in \mathbb{R}^{H \times W}$ starting from just pure noise or label/text conditions.
+In both cases, we name this module unconditional as it does not condition on a previous modality because it will generate the first modality, the sketch.
+One possible solution is to utilize the original LDM, which is not aligned with the sketch nature, as shown in Figure \ref{fig_1st_forward_process}, case A. More specifically, we are starting from a pure noise distribution $\mathbf{x}_{T}$ and want to learn the inverse mapping $q\left(\mathbf{x}_{t-1} \mid \mathbf{x}_t\right)$ to be able to sample real data $x^s_{0}$.
+The issue relies upon the vast gap between the two domains: $x_{T}$ and $x_{0}$.
 Following \cite{kingma2021variational}, this can be interpreted as signal-to-noise ratio (SNR), where SNR($t$)=$\frac{\alpha_t}{\sigma^{2}_t}$.
-Following Eq. \ref{eq_forward_process_ddpm}:
+Consequently, at the beginning ($t=T$), $\alpha_T$ yields to 0, therefore SNR($T$)=0.
+On the contrary, to fill this gap, we propose a unique formulation tailored for sketch generation that adapts Eq. \ref{eq_forward_process_colorstage}.
+Specifically, we introduced two changes to Eq. \ref{eq_forward_process_colorstage}.
+First, we replaced the Gaussian distribution $\epsilon_t$ with a discretized version, the Bernoulli distribution, as shown in case B, Figure \ref{fig_1st_forward_process}.
+However, this is not optimized enough for the sparsity nature of the sketch, where more than 80\% of the sketch is black pixels.
+Thus, we set our initial condition to $y=\mathcal{F}_{d}(x^{s}_0)$, where $\mathcal{F}_{d}$ is a dropout function that takes the GT sketch $x^{s}_0$ and generates more sparse version.
+To align our design with the sketch nature, as shown in Figure \ref{fig_1st_forward_process}, part C, we changed $\sigma^2_t$ to follow a linear trend instead of the bridge shape by setting the variance peak at $x_T$.
+We have to make sure to set the variance peak to a small number due to the sparsity of the sketch.
+This could be interpreted as adding brighter points on a black canvas to act as control points during the progressive steps ($T \rightarrow 0$) while converging to form the contours, as shown in Figure \ref{fig_1st_forward_process}, part C. More details about the sparsity level importance are shown in Section \ref{sec_2nd_multimodal_ablation}.